domapic/gpio-in-domapic/README.md

 ## Intro

-This package provides a Domapic handler for controlling a relay using the [onoff][onoff-url] library internally.
+This package provides a Domapic handler for controlling a gpio in "in" mode using the [onoff][onoff-url] library internally.
 Passing to it a Domapic module instance, it will retrieve the module instance configuration defined when started the service, and will configure the gpio based on it.

-Just define which are your module "options keys" for configuring the relay, and the handler will automatically load the configuration.
+Just define which are your module "options keys" for configuring the gpio, and the handler will automatically load the configuration.
 Or you can also set the options with fixed values programatically.

 ## Installation